 We’ve almost made it to the weekend, friends, and that deserves a cocktail!
-This is one tropical cocktail that will have you thinking you’re in the islands.
-Good news is that you can make it year-round!
-If you love cranberry and pineapple, this is going to be your new go-to tropical drink.
+The Bay Breeze is one easy tropical cocktail that will have you thinking you’re in the islands.

 While we wait for summer to arrive, this cocktail will have you dreaming of a tropical vacation and couldn’t we all use one of those about now, right?
 YES PLEASE!